 Oklahoma Legislature Loosens Third-Grade Reading Mandate

-The override rolls back state literacy standards, including the Reading Sufficiency Act, that have been implemented during the past two decades in efforts to reverse “social promotion.”
+The override rolls back state literacy requirements passed during the past two decades in efforts to reverse “social promotion.”

-In the words of state Rep. Katie Henke (R-Tulsa), HB 2625 “empowers parents and educators to make individualized decisions for Oklahoma students.”
+State Rep. Katie Henke (R-Tulsa) said House Bill 2625 “empowers parents and educators to make individualized decisions for Oklahoma students.”